huddy95/FinalProject_Masjid/README.md

 3. Does not have any specific application yet for masjid.

 # 1.3 Project objective
-- This project is meant to develop an application that can solve the several problems and can automate some of traditional ways, and make question and answer process faster and easier.
-The objective of this application are:
+-This project is meant to develop an application that can solve the several problems and can automate some of traditional ways, and make question and answer process faster and easier.
+The objectives of this application are:
-1)	To help introvert people ask questions easier.
+1. To help introvert people ask questions easier.
-2)	To make question and answer session in masjid more efficient and faster.
+2. To make question and answer session in masjid more efficient and faster.
-3)	To develop a specific application or platform for masjid use.
+3. To develop a specific application or platform for masjid use.
-4)	To ease novice user using computer technology in their life.
+4. To ease novice user using computer technology in their life.
-5)	To help ustaz or ustazah to receive question from audience easier and store it safely
+5. To help ustaz or ustazah to receive question from audience easier and store it safely
-6)  To help peoples find masjid near to them easily and provide information about the program that held at the masjid.
+6. To help place their announcement easier and attract more people to view the announcement.

 # 1.4 Project scope
 - 1.4.1 Scope
-- The goal is to provide a platform which will help expose all the nearby talk or religious event in an area.
-Masjid application is created to feature what most mosque do not have, announcement for kuliyah and when and where it is whereabouts.
-This project will be developed over a period of one month which will include finding the mosques and talks features.
-This project is to be completed by December 2018.
-An old school method which is announcement on the mosque billboards is inefficient in terms of making alert for muslims on their talk whereabouts.
-Even for travelers, they can find it useful to constantly receive notifications on the whereabouts of a mosque and the talks or any class in the near future.
-On top of that, this application need to create a feature which allow Muslims to scan their location within a certain distance (Gps guided) for mosques and list out all the featured events that will be held in that mosque.
-They can choose from the list and join the event in a mosque with their unique identity.
-Another feature of this application is the question and answer segment.
-Upon joining a talk, registered user is allowed to write their questions on a query for submission to the speaker which is relevant to the kuliyah.
+- The goal of our application is to help both party between masjid’s community and public.
+This application been developed with intention to make question and answer session in masjid more efficient and convenient.
+Also, to implement IT technologies in masjid environment and take benefit from it.
+Transform the traditional way into automated ways.
+Besides, this application may help masjid’s community to place and spread their announcement more specific, faster and easier.
+This application expected to be finish by the end of December 2018.

 - 1.4.2 Targeted Users
-- This application has two targeted users in which, the first targeted user is the Muslims community in general while the second targeted user is the Mosque community.
-The first target is the Muslims whom is looking for a place to perform their prayers and wishes to attend talks in one of the mosque available after they scan (GPS guided) the area using Masjid application.
-The second target is the Mosque community which wants to publish their talks or event in the Masjid application.
+- •	This application has two targeted users in which, the first targeted user is the Muslims community in general while the second targeted user is the masjid’s community.
+In early development of the application, we target only one masjid and to plan expend the scope later.
 - 1.4.3 Project Deliverables:
 1. Scope statement
 2. Progress report